 Playing in the school band in the 80 and 90s, I was influenced by Paul Weller in his various incarnations.
 I liked Internationalists, a lesser-known recording from the time, perhaps because it had a more rocky flavour, like his earlier hits with The Jam.
 However, relistening to it as I thought about writing this piece, I find I can appreciate it in ways I barely understood at the time.
 In the light of Black Lives Matter, Weller’s prescience in Internationalists that ‘without the strength of us altogether / the world as it stands will remain forever’, might seem unusual given his roots in working-class Woking.
 But Weller was never a stereotypical rock star and his cosmopolitan image in the Style Council was more than window dressing.

 Perhaps influenced by this, I went on to study modern languages and lived in France and Spain.
-While not exactly a globe-trotting experience of young adulthood, it showed me the value of learning foreign languages and inspired me to see that we have far more in common with other cultures than anything that might separate us.
+While not exactly a globe-trotting experience of young adulthood, it showed me the value of learning foreign languages and inspired me to see that we have far more in common with other international cultures than anything that might separate us.

 The move to bring European countries closer together after the Second World War, eventually leading to the European Union, was also rooted in the belief that our mutual long-term interests as neighbouring countries were of greater importance than any short-term disputes.
 While it is too soon to judge the full impact, it is clear that the 2016 referendum decision implies the diminishing of our overall contact with the countries around us.